Welcome to the International Institute Community Development Corporation!

 Our Services

 We offer a variety of services to our clients to promote the economic development of immigrants and refugees in the St. Louis region.
 We are a primarily lending-led organization that offers microenterprise loans ranging from $500 and up to $45,000.
-To date, the IICDC has financed or supported 516 businesses creating and /or retaining 730 jobs and, according to the Regional Chamber and Growth Association, we have generated over $130 million in economic impact for the St. Louis region.
+As of December 2013, the IICDC has financed or supported 536 businesses that have created or retained 759 jobs and, according to the Regional Chamber and Growth Association, generated over $161 million in economic impact for the St. Louis region.

 Loan Products